Froguard/tinylrs/readme.md

 ```html
 $ tinylrs ./your_watch_dir/**/*.*  66666
 ````
-> besides,you should set the same port to she &lt;script&gt; tag
+> besides,you should set the same port to the &lt;script&gt; tag
 ```html
 <script src="http://localhost:66666/livereload.js?snipver=1"></script>
 ````

+Have fun with it!